-|Remove Object||Replace terrain|
+|Remove Object||Replace Terrain|

-|Main feature||Faster and easier||More robust|
+|Main feature||Faster and easier||More control|

-|Applicable plan||Peak||Ridge and Peak|
+|Applicable plan(s)||Peak||Ridge and Peak|

 Quick Usage Guide

-- Removing materials (manholes, pipes, shipping containers...).
+- Remove materials (manholes, pipes, shipping containers, etc.).

 Tips and Tricks